Skip to main content

 • Quality Points (QP’s) help volunteers by providing the expectations for each task as it is performed and completed.
 QP’s also function as a checklist to review before acknowledging the task is complete.

-If you have any questions or concerns with the Construction Manual, please contact Kevin Gostomski, Construction Supervisor at KevinG@FoxCitiesHabitat.org or (920) 205-1051.
+If you have any questions or concerns with the Construction Manual, please send feedback to constructionsuggestionbox@foxcitieshabitat.org.

 View or Print Construction Manual